hugapi/HOPE/all/HOPE-5--Type-Annotation.md

 For standard Python types, a mapping will be in place to provide human-readable documentation.
 For types and validators outside of the mapping, documentation will be provided by the validators docstring.

+## Internal Annotation Use

+Beyond using annotations to automate several common API interface tasks, Hug should extensively use Python type annotations internally to document API use.
+MyPy should be run across all projects to ensure type annotation correctness.